AydenB/mkdocs/docs/how-to/Dac Calendar EOY.md

 ## <B> Troubleshooting </B>

-### <B> Week 53:</B>
+### <B> Week 53</B>
 Cumulative sales reports only account for 52 weeks.
-It is recommended that you update your calendar's 53rd week so that you include the days falling into week 53 into week 52 and running EOY on 12/26/25 along with your EOD/EOW/EOP.
+It is recommended that you adjust your calendar if a 53rd week occurs.
+Move the days falling in Week 53 into Week 52, and run EOY on 12/26/25 along with your EOD/EOW/EOP.

 Below is an example of a week 53 being updated so that week 53 is included into week 1.
 ![alt text](EditCalendarFile53.png)
 ![alt text](EditCalendarFile53Fix.png)

 ### <B> Calendar was created incorectly </B>
-If the days of the week were incorectly entered, you can remove the new calendar file from the menu options:
+If the days of the week were incorrectly entered, you can remove the new calendar file from the menu options:
 1, 4, 9, F11 to delete calendar records

 ### <B> Reviewing Closing Control Display </B>